-The bottom line is that if you do smoke in the backcountry, stop moving while you’re actually smoking.
-Hang out and enjoy the scenery for that short while, then field strip the cigarette butt and dispose of the filter properly (i.e. pack it out).
+The bottom line is that if you do smoke in the backcountry, stop moving, stop hiking, stop wandering around, while you’re actually smoking.
+Hang out and enjoy the scenery for that short while.
+But then field strip that cigarette butt and dispose of the filter properly (i.e. pack it out).

 The problem with walking and smoking is that you run the risk of depositing embers along the way.